 Three months ago, Sylvia Kewer was certain she was an only child.
-Adopted at the age of four, Kewer’s parents only ever told her that her birthmother wasn’t married, without any details beyond that.
+Adopted at the age of 4, Kewer’s parents only ever told her that her birth mother wasn’t married, without any details beyond that.
 But at 66 years old, that all changed.

 Always somewhat of a loner, Kewer has been married and separated twice and had one child, a daughter named Natalie Graves Tucker, age 46.
 One day, Tucker encouraged Kewer to submit a DNA test to Ancestry.com.